Appeon/PowerBuilder-Graph-Example/README.md

 Download this PowerBuilder demo application, and then:

-1. Open the PowerBuilder project in PowerBuilder 2021 Beta.
+1. Open the PowerBuilder project in PowerBuilder 2021.
 2. Download the database file from [PowerBuilder-Project-Example-Database](https://github.com/Appeon/PowerBuilder-Project-Example-Database), and restore the database using the downloaded database file.
 If using PostgreSQL Database, download <b>pbdemo2021_for_postgresql.zip</b>.
 If using SQL Anywhere Database, download <b>pbdemo2021_for_sqlanywhere.zip</b>.
 3. Configure the ODBC data source.
 4. Copy the database connection string in the configured data source to replace the connection string in the original project.
 Note that the PWD in the connection string is masked.
 Please manually change it to the real password.